Samaleswari SC

 Samaleswari Sporting Club, also known as Samaleswari Sporting, is an Indian professional football club based in Sambalpur, Odisha.
-In January 2012 it was announced that they were to participate in the 2012 I-League 2nd Division, the then second tier (currently 3rd tier) of football in India.
+They participated in the 2025–26 I-League 3, the fourth tier of the Indian football league system.
+In the 2012 season, they participated in the I-League 2nd Division, the then second tier (currently 3rd tier) of football in India..
+The club will make its Indian Football League (2nd Tier) debut in 2026–27 season.